MohamedAdeL6/Pizza-Restaurant/README.md

 ## You can find the following features :
 ### Resonsive Design
 ###
-## You can find libraries : such as :
+## You can find some libraries : such as :
 ### ❖ [WoW.js](https://wowjs.uk/)
 ### ❖ [animate css ](https://animate.style/)